Upper Level Competency Review Music Studies

 *Finding your Individual Core Course Grades*: On your Degree Audit scroll down until you come to the maroon bar entitled Core.
 Under that section, you will need to search for the individual courses and indicate the grades you received for the courses listed.
 NOTE: If you are in progress of completing a class, indicate IP in the box on your form.

 *Finding your Music Course Grades*: On your Degree Audit scroll down until you come to the maroon bar entitled Major in Music Studies, BM.
-Under this section you will find Departmental Recital, Aural Learning, Music Theory, Applied Lessons, and Major Ensembles.
+Under this section you will find Departmental Recital, Aural Skills, Music Theory, Applied Lessons, and Major Ensembles.
 Next, scroll down until you come to the maroon bar entitled Conc in Instrumental/Vocal Emphasis.
-This is where you will locate your grades for Piano Techniques or your Secondary Instrument/Voice classes.
+This is where you will locate your grades for Piano Techniques or your Secondary Instrument/Voice classes as well as Foundations of Music Education.
 NOTE: If you are in progress of completing a class, indicate IP in the box on your form.

-*Institution Column*: Enter the Community College or University (abbreviations are accepted) where you took each music course.
+*TXST/Other Column*: Enter TXST if you took the course at Texas State, or enter the Community College or University (abbreviations are accepted) where you took each music course.

 *Major Ensemble Entries*: Along with the name and grade for your four major ensembles, you must circle the semester you took that ensemble and the institution (see above) where you were enrolled in that course.
 NOTE: Use your Degree Audit for this entry, the section will say Major Ensemble and will list the courses by First Semester Freshman (aka Freshman I on the form), Second Semester Freshman, etc.